 What Are You Going to Make?

-There is a learning curve when it comes to using your Cricut.
-Thankfully, there are Cricut tutorials all over and there are always other crafters who have explored the limits.
+There is a learning curve when it comes to using your Cricut and Cricut Design Space.
+Thankfully, there are Cricut tutorials all over that can tell you what to make with a Cricut and there are always other crafters who have explored the limits.
 If you can’t find an answer to your questions, make sure you reach out and ask someone.